-More than 773,000 people worked in the District as of October 2015, with 583,300 employed in the private sector and 234,700 employed in government .
+Over 773,000 people worked in the District as of October 2015, with 583,300 employed in the private sector and 234,700 employed in government14.
 The unemployment rate for the D.C.
 Metropolitan is 4.2 percent (November 2015) and the District of Columbia's citywide unemployment rate is 6.6 percent (November 2015).
 This snapshot of the District of Columbia's employment and unemployment data only begins to tell the story of a rather unique jurisdiction when it comes to employment and workforce.
 The District's workforce is made up of commuters from outside D.C., highly educated individuals, a surplus of skilled job opportunities, and relatively few jobs with low-barriers to entry.
 The District of Columbia is also located within a highly competitive regional economy.

 A few things are notable about the District of Columbia's workforce.
 For one, a majority of people who work in the District do not live in the District.
-Of the 773,000 people working in the District as of October 2015, about 72 percent of all of these workers live outside of the District - primarily in Maryland and Virginia.
+Of the 773,000 people working in the District as of October 2015, about 72 percent of all of these workers live outside of the District - primarily in Maryland and Virginia15.
 District residents compete with residents from Maryland and Virginia, as well as candidates from across the country interested in working in the Nation's capital, for available job opportunities.
 Of those District residents in the labor force, a majority (66 percent) stay within the city limits for their job and most other employed residents work in the jurisdictions immediately bordering the District.

 The Washington, D.C.
-Metropolitan Division unemployment rate was 4.2 percent as of November 2015.
-The November 1.2015.
-Which is lower than the national average.
-However, the District of Columbia's seasonally-adjusted.
-It unemployment rate is above the national average, at 6.6 percent District-wide, though it has dropped rapidly from 7.7 percent in November 2014.
-The table below illustrates this positive
+Metropolitan Division unemployment rate was 4.2 percent as of November 201516, which is lower than the national average.
+However, the District of Columbia's seasonally-adjusted unemployment rate is above the national average, at 6.6 percent District-wide, though it has dropped rapidly from 7.7 percent in November 2014.
+The table below illustrates this positive trend during 2015, including significant increases in total DC resident employment and reductions in total unemployment.